bthanhtung/bthanhtung/README.md

-_**He is a wise man who does not grieve for the things which he has not but rejoices for those which he has.**_
+_**Keep me away from the wisdom which does not cry, the philosophy which does not laugh and the greatness which does not bow before children.**_

-Epictetus
+Kahlil Gibran